zauberlabs/ruby-style-guide/README.md

 * Write `ruby -w` safe code.
 * Avoid hashes as optional parameters.
 Does the method do too much?
-* Avoid methods longer than 10 LOC (lines of code).
-Ideally, most methods will be shorter than 5 LOC.
-Empty lines do not contribute to the relevant LOC.
-* Avoid parameter lists longer than three or four parameters.
 * If you really have to, add "global" methods to Kernel and make them private.
 * Use class instance variables instead of global variables.